HamMnatsakanyan/damn-vulnerable-defi-solutions/README.md

 3. For each token:
    - Make the first claim with a valid Merkle proof (since our address is on the beneficiary list)
    - Make multiple subsequent claims with the same Merkle proof
-   - The contract will verify the proof for each claim but only mark the batch as claimed after processing all claims
+   - The contract will verify the proof for each claim, but only mark the batch as claimed after processing all claims
 4. Execute the transaction to drain nearly all tokens from the distributor
 5. Transfer all recovered assets to the designated recovery account